About CARP

 The Lab for Character Assassination and Reputation Politics (CARP) is an interdisciplinary research team of scholars studying character assassination.
-It was founded in 2016 in cooperation with the International Society for the Study of Character Assassination (ISSCA).
+It was founded in 2016 in cooperation with Faculty of Humanities at University of Amsterdam.

 What is Character Assassination?